yjp20/prism/CONTRIBUTING.md

 ### Testing

 Prism has an extensive test suite.
-To run it, just use the regular `test` script
+To run it, use the regular `test` script

 ```bash
 yarn test